-Four year-round cottages that each sleeps five.
+Four year-round cottages that each sleeps four.
 Every cottage has two bedrooms (one with a double bed and the other with a bunk bed), a bathroom, kitchenette and a sitting room.
 A patio with a hot tub by every cottage.
 TV and free Wi-Fi.
 Also one bigger cottage for 6 adults and 4 children, with 4 bedrooms.

 Parking spaces for campers, and a campsite with bathroom and laundry facilities.

 Guests prepare all meals.
 The nearest diners and restaurants are located at the English houses by Langá river (30 km / 18.5 mi), in town Borgarnes (38 km / 23.5 mi) and at Langaholt in Snæfellsnes (55 km / 34 mi).

 Service and recreation

 You can rent horses at farm Snorrastaðir during the summer months and go on riding tours ranging between one and three hours, for example to Löngufjörur or to the Eldborg lava field.
 The horses are well trained and all riders are paired with horses befitting their experience.
 Fishing permits (salmon, trout).
 Varied hiking routes.
 The nearest golf courses are by Borgarnes (Hamarsvöllur, 38 km / 23.5 mi), a popular 18-hole course, and at Langaholt (55 km / 34 mi), a fun course with challenging hazards.
 The nearest town is Borgarnes (38 km / 23 mi), where you will find a good swimming pool, shops and supermarkets, museums and various tourism services.
 There’s also a good pool in town Stykkishólmur (65 km / 40 mi), as well as shops and various activities.
 For whale watching tours, head to Ólafsvík (70 km / 43.5 mi), where Sæferðir offer a range of interesting tours.